samuelirwin/experian-package/README.md

-# RAMCI API Package
+# EXPERIAN API Package

-This Library allows to query the RAMCI B2B API for registered users.
+This Library allows to query the EXPERIAN B2B API for registered users.

 You need the access details that were provided to you to make any calls to the API.
 For exact parameters in the data array/JSON, refer to your offline documentation.